zarrabeitia/adolpy/README.txt

 AD does its black magic by tracing the execution of the target function, analyzing each transformation of the input values all the way to the outputs.
 In the "forward" method, each operation is replaced by the chain rule, such that both the value and the derivative are computed simultaneously.
-In the "backward" method, each operation is used to build the expression tree relating each output with each input variable.
+In the "reverse" method, each operation is used to build the expression tree relating each output with each input variable.